 - Meeting the Primary Care Needs of Rural America, Web Report, 2013

 - State Coverage for Telehealth Services, Web Report, 2014

-NCSL Contacts: Laura Tobler
+NCSL Contacts: Richard Cauchi

-Human Services/Public Assistance
+Human Services | Public Assistance

 Over the past two decades, state and federal reforms transformed welfare programs to incorporate work requirements and other employment-related services.
 State legislatures have flexibility to create work-focused programs that not only require individuals receiving assistance to participate in work or training activities, but also provide additional supports such as child care and transportation.
 Some states are targeting noncustodial parents in order to increase their earnings and improve their ability to make child support payments.